gee-community/ee-runner/README.md

 ### Install globally and use as a script

-* npm install -g ee-runner
+* npm install -g ee-runner (or npm update -g ee-runner)

 * Run Code Editor scripts as: